 If you can, start your prenatal one month before you start trying to conceive, as recommended by the American College of Obstetrics and Gynecology.
 During those first weeks of pregnancy, the fetus is developing their neural tube.
-Taking a prenatal containing folic acid can help lower the risk of neural tube birth defects.
+Taking a prenatal containing at least 400 mcg folic acid can help lower the risk of neural tube birth defects.

 How long does it take for prenatal vitamins to work?

 It isn’t clear exactly how long it takes prenatal vitamins to work, but it is recommended by the ACOG and WHO that women who may get pregnant start their prenatal before trying to conceive.
 In addition to a healthy diet, the nutrients in prenatal vitamins can help prepare your body for pregnancy and support healthy fetal development.

 It is OK to take prenatal vitamins at bedtime?